msoehren/nG-BotClassifier/README.md

 **Best Model**: This file displays the currently best performing model (GloVe)

 **Multiclass Classification**: This file displays a short demonstration of trying to build multiclass classification models with the second dataset.

+**Multi-Input Model_Attempt**: This file displays an attempt at adding additional layers to the GloVe model.